mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 ```
 _Note: re-run the above the command until you get the value._

-## [PA-HUM] Create the Spanner access resource definition
+## [PE-HUM] Create the Spanner access resource definition

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 ```bash
 cat <<EOF > ${SPANNER_INSTANCE_NAME}-${SPANNER_DATABASE_NAME}-${ENVIRONMENT}-spanner.yaml